-The aim of this report, which is the main deliverable in a project initiated under a Memorandum of Understanding between Equinor and NTNU, is to survey interest and research challenges from industrial stakeholders and to define a multidisciplinary PhD programme, the NTNU Energy HUB, for investigating integrated energy systems on the Norwegian Continental Shelf core areas and to educate PhD and Master students.
-This report forms the basis for the decisions of stakeholders to fund and be involved in the programme.
+The aim of this report, which is the main deliverable in a project initiated under a Memorandum of Understanding between Equinor and NTNU, is to sur-To solve this, an operating model based on multidisvey interest and research challenges from industrial ciplinary PhD clusters is proposed, consisting of PhD stakeholders and to define a multidisciplinary PhD teams supervised by NTNU professors and co-suprogramme, the NTNU Energy HUB, for investigating pervised by industry representatives, and compleintegrated energy systems on the Norwegian Conmented with Master thesis students.
+The PhD protinental Shelf core areas and to educate PhD and gramme is designed as a use-case driven research Master students.
+This report forms the basis for the activity.
+This means that the stakeholders have a didecisions of stakeholders to fund and be involved in rect influence on the research theme selection. the programme.